In order to use Albert, you need to connect your financial accounts.

 Once you've connected your bank account, you may add others, including credit cards, loans (e.g., student loans, car loans, personal loans, or mortgages), or investments (e.g., brokerage, retirement, or 529 plans).
 The more accounts you add, the more helpful Albert can be!

 If your account is with a major bank, such as Chase or Bank of America, just follow the below steps.

 To add a new financial account to Albert

 - Tap Overview at the bottom of the app.

 - Tap + in the upper right-hand corner.

 - Select your financial institution, or search for it by name if it’s not listed.

 - Enter your financial institution account credentials on the following screen.

-If your account is with a smaller institution, such as a regional bank or credit union, that is currently not supported, you will need to add your account manually.
+If your account is with a smaller institution, such as a regional bank or credit union that we don't currently support, add your account manually.
 Instructions for adding accounts manually are found here.

 Please note: Albert requires that you connect at least 1 supported account to use the app.
 You must first connect 1 supported account in order to add any other accounts manually.